INRIX-mark-guinn/oc-simplelist-demo/README.md

 ## Caveats

-* All the CSS is currently in this app.
-That will of course get moved to the framework and profile as appropriate.
-* This has not yet been tested in O2 and Carbon.
-Should work fine?
-If not, try Oxygen.
+* You must test this in Oxygen.
+CSS has not been ported to Hydrogen, Carbon, or O2 yet.

 ## TODO

-* Touch events are not yet working
-* Scrollbar and "page dots" control
+* "page dots" control (alternative to scrollbar)
-* ListControl subclass that will add data chunking (lazy-loading) and integration with scrollbars
+* Data chunking (lazy-loading)
-* ListChamber
-* Profile CSS implementations
+* Other profile CSS implementations
 * Refactoring legacy controls to use this component
 * Cucumber coverage